Why It Matters When You Take A Home Pregnancy Test

 Advertisement

 If you simply can't wait, you could head to your doctor to get a blood test, which tends to be more sensitive.
-(Your doctor also should be well-versed on your medical history, including your menstrual cycle, so they might have more insights into whether you could be pregnant.)
+(Your doctor also should be well versed in your medical history, including your menstrual cycle, so they might have more insights into whether you could be pregnant.)

 To make sure that you're getting the most accurate read from a pregnancy test, take it first thing in the morning, while your urine is extra-concentrated, the Mayo Clinic recommends.
 Be sure to follow the instructions that come with the test, and wait long enough before you look at the reading.
 While it might be stressful to have to wait that extra day or week, it could mean the difference between a false-negative and a totally accurate test — and that's worth it, right?